hopedeveloper08/university-chatbot/docs/rag-methods.md

 - **Keyword Search (e.g., BM25)**: For matching exact terms, acronyms, or technical phrases.

 By blending both signals, the system can retrieve results that are both contextually relevant and lexically precise.

+## Graph RAG

+Graph RAG improves retrieval by organizing knowledge as a graph instead of a flat collection of documents.

+In this approach, chunks or entities are represented as nodes, and their relationships are modeled as edges.
+This structure enables:

+- Easy traversal to discover closely related content.
+- Preservation of relationships between chunks.
+- Enhanced retrieval of relevant information based on graph connectivity.

+Graph-based organization allows for more structured and context-aware retrieval compared to traditional vector-only methods.